Emblem21-OpenSource/flownote/docs/01-installation.md

 ./node_modules/.bin/flownote flownote-docker
 ```

+## Basic Setup

 ## Use Cases

 You're ready to begin!
+Now that you have FlowNote installed, you should [create Actions](../compiler/testActions.js) and some [FlowNote code](../copmiler/test.flow).

-Check out the common [use cases of FlowNote](03-use-cases.md) to learn how to get started.
+Once you've done that, check out the common [use cases of FlowNote](03-use-cases.md) to learn how to get started.

 ##### Documentation